ory/hydra/docs/docs/limitations.md

 title: Limitations
 ---

-ORY Hydra tries to solve all of OAuth 2.0 and OpenID Connect uses.
+Ory Hydra tries to solve all of OAuth 2.0 and OpenID Connect uses.
 There are, however, some limitations.

 ## MySQL <= 5.6 / MariaDB

-ORY Hydra has issues with MySQL <= 5.6 (but not MySQL 5.7+) and certain MariaDB versions.
+Ory Hydra has issues with MySQL <= 5.6 (but not MySQL 5.7+) and certain MariaDB versions.
 Read more about this [here](https://github.com/ory/hydra/issues/377).
 Our recommendation is to use MySQL 5.7+ or PostgreSQL.